coreyjansen/Modify-Automations/README.md

-# Home Automation Description Generator
+# Home Assistant GPT Title/Description Generator

 This Python script leverages OpenAI's GPT models to generate and update titles and descriptions for home automation tasks.
 It processes an `automations.yaml` file, which contains your home automation configurations, and updates it with newly generated titles and descriptions that are more informative and human-friendly.